campudus/tableaux/GETTING_STARTED.md

 #### `attachment`

-A attachment column is used to link files from the media management to a specific cell.
+An attachment column is used to link files from the media management to a specific cell.
 For more information about the media management API look up the Swagger API documentation.
 It can be found at `/docs` relative to your GRUD API endpoint.

 Here is an example of an attachment cell: